-Line of Effort Refactor statutes and regulations for software are Recommendation Create streamlined authorization and appropriation processes for defense business systems (DBS) that use commercially-available products with minimal (source code) modification Stake holders CMO, USD(A&S), Service CMOs, SAEs, D OOD CIO Back ground Current DoD business processes are minimally standardized due to a high number of legacy systems that inhibit busir ness process reengir neering.
-In addition, solicitation for new business syste ems often insist on c ustomization come obsolete (and possibly insecure) qui o-to-maintain system is that be- Desir ed State DoD uses standard commercial packages for enterprise and bu isiness ser- vices, changing its processes to match tho se of large industries s, allowing its systems to be updated and modified on a much faster cader nce.
-The only specialized defense business systems s should be those for which there is no commercial equivalent (to include cases in which minor modifications update the software at a near-commercial cadence Cong ressional Role D raft Implementation Plan Lead Stakeholders Target Date A5.1 Revise DBS of certification process guidance CMO, with Q1 FY20 counterparts A5.2 Select 4 proje ects for COTS implementation CMO, with Service Q1 FY20 CMOs and busi- ers A5.3 Implement Co OTS opportunities, with contracts in place Services, with Q1 FY21 CMO oversight A5.4 Submit legisla ative change proposal (if Title 10 §2222 is a CMO, with FY21 minurance) Service counter- parts
+Line of Effort Refactor statutes and regulations for software Recommendation Create streamlined authorization and appropriation processes for defense business systems (DBS) that use commercially-available products with minimal (source code) modification.
+Stake eholders CMO, USD(A&S), Service CMOs, SAEs, D oD CIO Back ground Current DoD business processes are minimally standardized due to a high - number of legacy systems that inhibit busir ness process reengir neering.
+In addition, solicitation for new business syste because DoD is "different", resulting in har come obsolete (and possibly insecure) quid , Desir ed State DoD uses standard commercial packages isiness ser- vices, changing its processes to match tho its systems to be updated and modified on a much faster cadence.
+The only specialized defense business systems should be those for which there is no commercial equivalent (to include cases in which minor modifications would be required) and there is a funded in · , Congressional update the software at a near-commercial cadence.
+Role raft Implementation Plan Lead Stakeholders Target Date A5.1 certification process guidance CMO, with Q1 FY20 A5.1 Revise DBS (er incation process guidance USD(A&S), Service QTFT20 counterparts A5.2 Select 4 proje ects for COTS implementation CMO, with Service Q1 FY20 / 10.2 eoloot i proje CMOs and busi- Q. 1 1 20 ness process own- ers A5.3 Implement CO OTS opportunities, with contracts in place Services, with Q1 FY21 CMO oversight A5.4 • ative change proposal (if Title 10 §2222 is a CMO, with FY21 hindrance) USD(A&S) and Service counter- parts